watching tv

 2) Tightened Hip Flexors

 Prolonged sitting keeps your hips in a bent (flexed) position.
 Over time, the hip flexor muscles at the front of your thighs shorten and tighten.
-When you finally stand up, these tight muscles pull forward on your pelvis, creating an “anterior pelvic tilt.”
-This tilt increases the arch in your lower back, leading to that familiar sharp pinch when you try to stand up straight
+When hip flexors become tight—often from prolonged sitting—they begin to pull the pelvis forward into what is known as an anterior pelvic tilt.
+This forward pull increases the arch in the lower back, placing additional compression on the joints and muscles in that area.

 3) Forward Head Posture (“Tech Neck”)